-Our society has a ravenous appetite for just-in-time information.
-In the world of “there's an app for that,” we don’t want to read a book or take a class to learn things when a simple keyword search will do.
-And this desire for self-directed, easy access to information doesn't just vanish when we go to work.
-For most trainees (particularly the millenials) this is an expectation of the modern workplace – and it means that trainers must embrace opportunities to re-imagine old-school content into new-era performance support tools.
-But when you’re staring down a catalog of old school classroom training content, where do you start?
+In a society where "there's an app for that" is synonymous with quick problem-solving, who wants to read a book or take a class to learn something new when a simple keyword search or a dedicated application will do?
+This desire for self-directed, highly accessible and instantly applicable information is a defining characteristic of our convenience culture and it doesn't just vanish when we go to work.
+For most trainees (particularly millennials) this is an expectation -- and it means that we must embrace opportunities to replace old-school training content with new-era performance support tools.

-Have you ever wished for a way to navigate a website, live inside your training presentation – without having to leave PowerPoint and open up a web browser?
-Have you ever struggled to give your trainees a clear, detailed rendering of a large diagram or a form in PowerPoint – only to resort to cropping the images and spreading them across multiple slides?
-How many times have you shown up to lead a training workshop only to discover that you left your thumbdrive at home and you don't have the latest version of the files you need?
-Read more
+Have you ever wished for a way to navigate a Website, live inside your training presentation, without having to leave PowerPoint and open up a Web browser?
+Have you ever struggled to give your trainees a clear, detailed rendering of a large diagram or a form in PowerPoint -- only to resort to cropping the image and spreading it across multiple slides?
+How many times have you shown up to lead a training workshop only to discover that you left your thumbdrive at home and don't have the supporting files or exhibits you need?